 This brings to light a couple of important questions: Who is most affected by climate migration?
 What are the warning signs?
 Finally, what has spurred climate migration to happen, and is there anything we can do to curb it?

-Most of the media attention on climate change human migration focuses on when it occurs across borders, but most climate migrants relocate within their own countries.
+Most of the media attention on climate change human migration focuses on when it occurs across borders, but most migrants and climate refugees relocate within their own countries.

 If you’re wondering how climate migration will reshape America, here’s everything you need to know.